j-medland/g-embedded-python-interpreter-toolkit/README.md

 ## Features

-* Evaluate Scripts from File, import modules like normal
+* Evaluate Python and Execute Python Strings and Scripts with all the normal module features
 * Call functions, class constructors and class methods without a wrapper
 * Pass LabVIEW Multi-Dimensional Arrays and IMAQ Images as Read-Only `numpy.ndarrays`
-* Create and Casting Python Objects to-from LabVEW types (in progress)
+* Create and Cast Python Objects to and from LabVEW types (in progress)

 ## Motivation